pojntfx/panrpc/README.md

 $ go get github.com/pojntfx/panrpc/go/...@latest
 ```

 The Go version of panrpc supports many transports.
 While common ones are TCP, WebSockets, UNIX sockets or WebRTC, anything that directly implements or can be adapted to a [`io.ReadWriter`](https://pkg.go.dev/io#ReadWriter) can be used with the panrpc [`LinkStream` API](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry.LinkStream).
-If you want to use a message broker like Redis or NATS as the transport, or need more control over the wire protocol, you can use the [`LinkMessage` API](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry.LinkMessage) instead.
+If you want to use a message broker like Valkey/Redis or NATS as the transport, or need more control over the wire protocol, you can use the [`LinkMessage` API](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry.LinkMessage) instead.
 For this tutorial, we'll be using WebSockets as the transport through the `nhooyr.io/websocket` library, which you can install like so:

 ```shell
 $ go get nhooyr.io/websocket@latest